Student Success and Graduation

 No more than 70 units of courses from a Community College may be counted toward the minimum unit requirement for the baccalaureate degree.
 (For more detail, see the section on Transfer Credit in the Academic Information and Regulations section of this catalog.)

 Courses Taken by Non-Matriculated Students in Any Term

 No more than 24 units total taken during any term while in non-matriculated status may be used to fulfill any undergraduate degree requirements.
 All students who have not been formally admitted to CSULB and who take courses here are non-matriculated students.
 Courses taken by incoming freshmen during the summer prior to their first fall are considered non-matriculated units.
-Students looking to transfer units to a graduate program may take up to 9 units.
+Students looking to transfer units to a graduate program should consult with their Graduate Advisor as no more than 30% of the units required for a graduate degree may be from transfer/non-matriculated units.

 Through Open University, students who are NOT matriculated in CSULB may take regular university classes during spring or fall semesters for academic credit on a “space available” basis.
 Permission of the College is required for courses with pre-requisites.
 Open University enrollment does NOT constitute admission to CSULB.
 For more information call the College of Professional and International Education (CPIE) at (562) 985-5561.

 There is no limit on CPIE Self Support course credit, including Winter, May and Summer Session, applicable to the degree if taken while in matriculated status in the degree program.

 The components of an undergraduate education include the major, in which the student acquires depth of knowledge, electives that allow a student to explore personal or career related interests, and General Education (GE).
 General Education allows students to develop competency in academic skills that are essential to all academic majors.
 In addition, General Education offers students broad knowledge beyond the focus of the major, as well as exposure to the rich diversity of the human experience.